sidiwang/snSMART/README.md

 the effect of the treatments given in the first stage.

 ## Installation
+Before using this package, please install the \href{https://sourceforge.net/projects/mcmc-jags/}{JAGS library} on your device.

-You can install the package from CRAN:
+You can install the snSMART package from CRAN:

 ``` r
 install.packages("snSMART", repos = "http://cran.us.r-project.org")